-Gordon Parks Elementary School is a kindergarten through fifth grade charter school serving 240 students in Kansas City, MO.
+Gordon Parks Elementary School is a kindergarten through second grade charter school serving just over 80 students in 2013-2014.
 Founded in 1999 by Dorothy Curry and Sue Jarvis, Gordon Parks was named in honor of the groundbreaking African-American photographer, who proudly endorsed the school’s mission of educating urban core children to reach their full potential.

-With its exceptional teachers, small classes and a holistic curriculum integrated with the arts, Gordon Parks offers an outstanding education to all children.
-With its intensive support services in special education, counseling, social skills development and supplemental reading and math instruction, Gordon Parks is particularly well established to serve students whose education is hindered by various risk factors.
+With its exceptional teachers, small classes (no more than 18 per class) and a vision of a holistic curriculum integrated with the arts, Gordon Parks offers an outstanding education to all children.
+With its intensive support services in special education, counseling, and social skills development, Gordon Parks is particularly well established to serve students whose education is hindered by various risk factors.

 As a charter school, Gordon Parks receives public funding.
-But to maintain our small classes, holistic curriculum and intensive support services we also depend on the generosity and dedication of donors and volunteers, who are all essential members of our Gordon Parks team.
+But to maintain our small classes, curriculum and intensive support services we also depend on the generosity and dedication of donors and volunteers, who are all essential members of our Gordon Parks team.
 Collectively, this team provides the environment, resources and high expectations necessary for our students to thrive.

-Gordon Parks is sponsored by the University of Central Missouri (UCM), accredited by the North Central Association of Schools (NCA) and accountable to both the Missouri Department of Elementary and Secondary Schools (DESE) and the U.S. Department of Education.
+Gordon Parks is sponsored by the University of Central Missouri (UCM), and accountable to both the Missouri Department of Elementary and Secondary Schools (DESE) and the U.S. Department of Education.
 Gordon Parks is a registered 501(c)3 organization and is governed by a board of directors.